kehantan/labbook/docs/assays/mtt.rst

 #.
 Dispense 10 uL of trypan blue and cell mixture into counting chamber.
 #.
 Count the cells.

-Formula for cell count: :math:`\frac{\text{sum of cells from 4 quadrant} \times 10^4 \times 2}{4} = X cells/ml`
+Formula for cell count: :math:`\frac{\text{sum of cells from 4 quadrant} \times 10^4 \times 2}{4} =` :code:`X cells/ml`

-After counting the cells, we should get value of :code:`X cells/ml`.
+After counting the cells, we should get value of :code:`X cells/mL`.
 Compare the counted cell number before we begin the experiment and the calculated cells number.
 We should have sufficient cells for seeding.

 **Cell seeding**